-In choosing to study this Tourism with Spanish Degree (N8R4) you'll be studying a discipline that's also the world's biggest industry.
+In choosing to study this Tourism with Spanish degree you'll be studying a discipline that's also the world's biggest industry.
 Covering essential learning that includes Marketing, the Business Environment, Tourism and Recreation in the UK, alongside Spanish (Linguistics, Literature, Culture) you'll be provided with the necessary skills and attributes demanded by employers of graduates of this discipline.
 We place an emphasis on delivering effective graduates with a thorough understanding of the Tourism industry and well-developed language skills following a year abroad in a Spanish-speaking country.
-Expand the links below and discover more...

 Over 75% of full time members of teaching staff are qualified to PhD level.
 Most are currently research active, meaning that students benefit from being taught ‘new’ knowledge in their chosen field of study as well as recognized literature.
 The School also employs part-time and full time staff devoted purely to teaching.
 Many part-time staff combine teaching duties with consultancy and business activities, ensuring that students have access not only to up to date research but the latest applied knowledge.

 All of the lecturers in the Dept of Modern Languages are qualified to PhD level and are research active.
 We also employ language tutors, some of whom have a PhD, and all of whom are experienced teachers.
 We occasionally employ native-speakers from our partner universities abroad (lectors) who come to us highly recommended on the basis of their academic achievement at the home university, and many of whom have trained as teachers.
 The fourth group is part-time staff who are employed on the basis of their expertise in a particular specialist area.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - International Tourism in Practice

 - Language of Business and Current Affairs 1 *